rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/workflow.md

 original_id: workflow
 ---

-Reaction template display (layout) and workflow rules are created and stored in the Package registry.
+Demandemplate display (layout) and workflow rules are created and stored in the Package registry.

 A workflow is similar to `package.registry` entries,  but  `package.layout` entries are defined by the following properties: